 Can you explain a bit about lease negotiation and renewal?

 The most important aspect by a huge margin is that any lease must be approved by NHS England before it is completed and signed by the GP partners.
 The partners have an obligation to get any lease whether new or varied approved by NHS England.
 Satisfying this NHS England approval process secures an undertaking from NHS England to reimburse that practice under the terms of the lease for the duration of that lease.
 We would advise practice managers to seek suitable advice to ensure the NHS approval criteria are met and that the lease is value for money and contains no unusual landlord-friendly terms.

 What about notional rents and renegotiation?

-Notional rents are based on a set of hypothetical lease term and are the district valuer’s opinion of what someone should pay in annual rent on a building based upon those terms.
+Notional rents are based on a set of hypothetical lease terms and are the district valuer’s opinion of what someone should pay in annual rent on a building based upon those terms.
 The contractor has the right to challenge the district valuer’s opinion but will require a surveyor to provide the factual and evidential comparables that underpin the challenge.
 Your surveyor will negotiate with the district valuer on your behalf and should provide reasoned advice that is always in your best interest.

 If discussions fail, an application for determination under a contract dispute can be made to the NHS Litigation Authority and an RICS expert will be brought in to advise the NHS Litigation Authority on matters of valuation before making an overall judgement.
 Applications for dispute resolution are still unusual and your surveyor should make best efforts to reach a local agreement.